polyglotted/app-launcher/README.markdown

 Ensure that the _"src/main/webapp"_ directory is added as a source folder to the build path (i.e. included in the classpath when executing code) within the IDE.

 Create a new java launcher, set the main class to be _"org.polyglotted.webapp.launcher.Main"_ and add a new VM argument "-Dwebapp.in.ide=true".
+You can set the root context path with "-Dwebapp.context.path=/".

 That's it.
 Your application should be running in the IDE.